tu2-atmanand/task-board-docs/docs/Advanced/HowToTestBetaReleases.md

 ### Points to remember before installing

 - Use a dummy vault or sandbox vault (for temporary testing).
 Since new changes might contain some bugs, there is a possibility of data loss.
 Hence never install a beta version of any plugin inside your main vaults.
+- Uninstall any version of previous Task Board you have installed in this current vault.
+If this if this is your fresh new vault, then no worries.

 ### How to install beta version